5GZORRO/issm-mec-cnmp/5ginitcontainer/README.md

 ## Build

 1. Set the `REGISTRY` environment variable to hold the name of your docker registry.
-The following command sets it equal to the Haifa repository.

     ```
     $ export REGISTRY=docker.pkg.github.com